gotthardp/lorawan-server/README.md

 You can integrate lorawan-server with external applications using the WebSocket interface as described in the [WebSocket Guide](doc/WebSockets.md).

-You can also use the internal web server and develop application modules using custom REST APIs.
+You can also use the internal web server and develop application modules, which may offer custom REST APIs.
+See the [Handler Development Guide](doc/Handlers.md).

 ### Development
 [![Build Status](https://travis-ci.org/gotthardp/lorawan-server.svg?branch=master)](https://travis-ci.org/gotthardp/lorawan-server)